balbuf/composer-wp/README.md

   any other packages.
 Whenever WordPress core is updated, the symlink will be restored.
 Note that the original `wp-content` directory included in the WordPress core release is deleted, meaning if you wish to use the sample WordPress themes (e.g. "twentysixteen") or plugins, you'll have to require them separately in `composer.json`.
+In order to use this option, the `wordpress-path` _and_ `wp-content-path` properties must be defined (default values are considered).

 * **mu-plugin-autoloader** (_default:_ `true`)